kronn/cucumber-puppet/README.md

 # cucumber-puppet

-*The project is discontinued.
-I won't add support for ruby 1.9 or any puppet version beyond 2.7.*

 Cucumber-puppet is a tool for specifying Puppet catalog behavior.
 It uses Cucumber features as specifications and provides the necessary glue to access a node's catalog from Cucumber's step definitions.